Panther 21: Trial

 The trial started on October 19, 1970.
 Judge John M. Murtagh declared early on that "This is not a political trial; it is a criminal matter", but much of the prosecution's evidence was political in nature.
 During the court proceedings, District Attorney Hogan labeled the Black Panther Party a "terrorist organization".
 To educate jurors about the BPP's ideology, the prosecution read from Mao Zedong's Little Red Book; showed the film The Battle of Algiers; and attempted to introduce into evidence political posters and books on guerrilla warfare seized from the defendants' apartments.

 Two of the defendants jumped bail and fled the country during the trial, mainly because they were under threat of assassination stemming from a dispute with the national BPP leader Huey Newton.
 Michael "Cetewayo" Tabor went into exile in Algeria and never returned to the U.S. Dhoruba bin Wahad traveled first to Canada, and then came back to the U.S. but lived "underground" for several months.

-Afeni Shakur, pregnant with future rap artist Tupak Shakur, chose to represent herself in court despite not having attended law school, and despite facing a 300-year prison sentence.
+Afeni Shakur, pregnant with future rap artist Tupac Shakur, chose to represent herself in court despite not having attended law school, and despite facing a 300-year prison sentence.
 At a key juncture in the trial, she cross-examined NYPD Detective Ralph White, one of three undercover agents who had infiltrated the New York Panthers.
 She long suspected him of being an agent since he was frequently inciting others to violence.
 She got him to admit under oath that he and his fellow agents had organized most of the New York chapter's unlawful activities.
 She also got him to admit that he considered some of the BPP's efforts in the black community to be "very beautiful".
 Shakur asked Mr. White if he had misrepresented the Panthers to his police bosses.
 He replied "Yes".
 She asked if he had betrayed the black community.
 He again replied "Yes".

 The revelations about undercover plotting by the NYPD were apparently impactful to the jury.
 One juror later said she used to be "a little afraid of the Panthers and not as afraid of the police.
 Now I'm a little more afraid of the police than I am of the Panthers."

 The Panther 13 trial, which lasted from October 1970 to May 1971, was at the time the longest and one of the most expensive, if not the costliest in New York State history.